We would like to share with you our personal view, beliefs and approach about the research that is presented on these pages.

 In the East Asia countries there is a long history of practice based on the Chinese Classics where the approach relies on very careful palpation of what are called "Ah Shi" points, 'painful muscle points' which often correspond to both trigger points and/or motor points in the myofascial tissue.
-Some people describe this oriental style as tendinomuscular acupuncture and it requires precision needling with fine needles.
+Some people describe this oriental style as tendinomuscular acupuncture.

-In many respects the field of treating ashi points has been developed further by Janet Travell MD who actually used hollow hypodermic needles and not solid acupuncture needles in treating muscle knots and observing relief of referred pain at the same time.
-She coined the term Dry Needling.
+In many respects the field of treating ashi points was refined and developed by Janet Travell MD (who actually used hollow hypodermic needles and injecting saline, what we call 'Wet needling') in treating muscle knots and observing relief of referred pain at the same time.
 She co-

 The modern biomedical actions of either DN or IMS are sometimes otherwise known as Trigger point acupuncture.

 However these approaches are but one aspect of WMA which also include other aspects eg. Electroacupuncture.

 There is some opinion that practitioners who practice dry needling should meet the same standards as licencsed acupuncturists in the USA but in the UK there is no statutory government regulation of acupuncture.
 Arthur Yin Fan, Jun Xu & Yong-